dfaio/dfaio.github.io/_posts/2015-07-29-Heterological-Adjectives.md

 If 'heterological' *is* itself heterological, then it certainly describes itself.
 But that would make 'heterological' autological.
 But we just said it was heterological!

-If 'heterological' is *not* heterological, then it is autological (they're antoynms afterall).
+If 'heterological' is *not* heterological, then it is autological (they're antonyms afterall).
 So then 'heterological' describes itself.
 So then 'heterological' is heterological.
 Contradiction!

 So we wind up with the following: 'heterological' is heterological if and only if 'heterological' is not heterological.